 - Combined static and dynamic load response of marine structures.

-Beyond my research pursuits, I am an avid all-mountain skier, an enthusiastic sailor with experience in offshore sailing, and an AIDA-3 level free-diver.
-Additionally, I hold certificates in classical music theory and specialize in Beethoven’s pianistic literature.
-I have received classical piano training at the Athens Conservatoire and the Piraeus Conservatoire under the guidance of the virtuoso Aikaterini Vazaiou.
-In my free time, I am preparing for my classical piano proficiency certificate, focusing on the works of Ludwig van Beethoven, Sergei Rachmaninoff, Wolfgang Amadeus Mozart, Johann Sebastian Bach, Claude Debussy, Maurice Ravel, and Frédéric Chopin.
+Beyond his research pursuits, he is an avid all-mountain skier, an enthusiastic sailor with experience in offshore sailing, and an AIDA-3 level free-diver.
+Additionally, he holds certificates in classical music theory and specialize in Beethoven’s pianistic literature.
+He has received classical piano training at the Athens Conservatoire and the Piraeus Conservatoire under the guidance of the virtuoso Aikaterini Vazaiou.
+He is preparing for his classical piano proficiency certificate, focusing on the works of Ludwig van Beethoven, Sergei Rachmaninoff, Wolfgang Amadeus Mozart, Johann Sebastian Bach, Claude Debussy, Maurice Ravel, and Frédéric Chopin.